Coronation Jibar Plus comment - Mar 19

-The fund generated a return (net of management fees) of 2.0% for the quarter and 8.1% over a rolling 12-month period, which is ahead of the 3-month STeFI benchmark return of 6.9%.
+The fund generated a return of 1.9% for the quarter and 8.1% over a rolling 12-month period, which is ahead of the Alexander Forbes 3-month Short Term Fixed Interest benchmark‘s return of 6.9%.

-The last quarter has seen spreads on Negotiable Certificates of Deposit (NCDs) decrease further, continuing the trend which we have been witnessing for most of the year.
-While we have seen the yield on 12-month Treasury Bills increase to 8.0%, it has still made sense to place excess liquidity with banks, where one can purchase a 1-year NCD at above 8.2%.
-The contraction in NCD credit spreads continues to be positive for the fund, although the benefit is only received when an NCD is sold back to the issuing bank.
-As such, there is no immediate yield uplift, but the benefit should materialise over time as the fund routinely creates liquidity by trading in these instruments.
-Going forward, we continue to see the risks to NCD spreads as being broadly balanced, with the fund being well placed to handle adverse market moves.
+The last quarter has seen spreads on Negotiable Certificates of Deposit (NCDs) remain largely constant.
+One-year fixed-rate NCDs are being offered at 8.175%, which is attracitve given the return profile of the fund (providing the duration restriction of the mandate is not breached).
+The contraction in NCD credit spreads, which we witnessed over 2018, will continue to be positive for the fund, although the benefit is only received when an NCD is sold back to the issuing bank.
+As such, there is no immediate yield uplift, but the benefit should materilise over time as the fund routinely creates liquidity by trading in these instruments.
+Going forward, we continue to see the risks to NCD spreads as being broadly balanced, with the fund being well-placed to handle adverse market moves.

 Aims to provide a high level of current income with moderate levels of capital growth.
 Stability of capital invested is of prime focus.